The COPD pulmonary rehabilitation (PR) workstream comprises snapshot clinical and organisational audits of PR services across England and Wales.

-On 1 March 2018, adult and paediatric asthma were added to the National COPD Audit Programme when the National Asthma and COPD Audit Programme (NACAP) was launched.
+On 1 March 2018, adult and paediatric asthma were added to the COPD audit programme when the National Asthma and COPD Audit Programme (NACAP) was launched.

 An interactive map of all pulmonary rehabilitation services and sites included in the 2017 audit is also available to view.